Uyemura Announces New Senior Management

 S1 Technology is located in Chino, CA.

-National Accounts Manager for Technology George Milad serves on the Technology Advisory Committee for the 2017 SUR-FIN Conference; he is also chairing the Electronics Session.
+National Accounts Manager for Technology George Milad serves on the Technology Advisory Committee for the 2017 SUR-FIN Conference; he also chaired the Electronics Session.

 Recently, he was honored as a Distinguished Speaker by the SMTA Technical Committee for exceptional presentations delivered at SMTA technical conferences.
 He will conduct a workshop during SMTA’s International Conference in Rosemont, IL, Sept.
 17-21, “Surface Finish HASL Alternatives for PCB applications.”